Can all dogs swim?

 - Staffordshire Bull Terriers

-Despite this list every dog taking to water should be done on a case by case basis and all dogs, even the natural born swimmers, should be carefully supervised around water until they have a care ability to swim.
+Despite this list every dog taking to water should be done on a case by case basis and all dogs, even the natural born swimmers, should be carefully supervised around water.

 If you’re keen to teach your dog how to swim here are a few tips to help you: